Egida/Auto-Dumper-Capture-DDoS-Attacks/README.md

 # Auto-Dumper-Capture-DDoS-Attacks
-A python written auto dumper to auto capture ddos attacks to either patch it yourself or send to your provider.
+A batch written auto dumper to auto capture ddos attacks to either patch it yourself or send to your provider.

 # Installation